CHEYENNE OR SANTA FE AT DISNEYLAND PARIS

 Hotel Cheyenne: Cowboys, Forts & Festive Cheer

-Outside, you’ve got the Fort Apache play area, a rustic playground that keeps kids busy exploring while grown-ups grab a coffee or just enjoy five minutes off their feet.
-It’s not just a playground — it feels like part of the adventure.
+Outside, you’ve got the Fort Apache play area, a rustic playground that keeps kids entertained while adults grab a coffee or enjoy a few minutes off their feet.
+It feels like part of the overall story rather than just an add-on.

-During the festive season, both hotels get a touch of Christmas magic — mainly in the lobby areas — with decorations and a bit of extra sparkle that makes returning “home” after a wintry park day feel all the more magical.
+During the festive season, both hotels get a touch of Christmas theming in the lobby areas, adding a bit of seasonal atmosphere when you’re heading back after a cold day in the parks at Disneyland Paris.

 Hotel Santa Fe: Mini Volcanoes and Motor Fun

-And while it’s not an “activity” exactly, we’ve got to mention the world’s smallest volcano out front — a quirky little landmark that ties into the New Mexico theme.
-It’s the kind of thing that makes Santa Fe stand out just enough to feel special, even if you’re only there for a short stay.
+And while it’s not really an “activity” as such, the so-called world’s smallest volcano out front is a quirky little detail that ties into the New Mexico theme at Disney Hotel Santa Fe.
+It’s one of those small touches that helps the hotel feel a bit more memorable, even if you’re only staying for a short break

 Factilities and Extras: Who wins?